 Ashley’s concert work includes The Defiant Requiem, Beethoven’s Symphony No. 9, Rossini’s Stabat Mater, and Bernstein’s Chichester Psalms with the Chicago Symphony Orchestra Chorus; Leading Ladies in collaboration with Old Capitol Opera; as well as work with Chicago Combined Choirs.
 She has been featured in recitals and galas for Opera Santa Barbara, Cedar Rapids Opera Theatre, Sarasota Opera, the Chicago College of Performing Arts, the University of Northern Iowa, Northwestern University, and the Chicago Art Institute.

-Currently a student of Allan Glassman, Ms. Armstrong holds a Master of Music in Vocal Performance from the Chicago College of Performing Arts, and a Bachelor of Arts in Vocal Performance and Theatre from the University of Northern Iowa, where studied with Jeffrey Brich.
-Also a student of yoga, Ms. Armstrong is a 200hr registered yoga teacher, fostering a curiosity for movement and body awareness in artists.
+Currently a student of Allan Glassman, Ashley holds a Master of Music in Vocal Performance from the Chicago College of Performing Arts, and a Bachelor of Arts in Vocal Performance and Theatre from the University of Northern Iowa, where she studied with Jeffrey Brich.
+Also a student of yoga, Ashley is a 200hr registered yoga teacher, fostering a curiosity for movement and body awareness in artists.

 Tenor Max Jacob Zander